 Plath was posthumously honored, if you will, in 2001 when Dr. James Kaufman conducted research on creativity and mental illness.
 He found that creative writers, particularly female poets, are at great risk for depression, mental illness, and suicide.
 Kaufman called this the Sylvia Plath effect.

 - Ariel (Plath)

 - Johnny Panic and the Bible of Dreams

 Her work features these tropes:

 - Bilingual Bonus: At least a minor one in "Daddy", for all the German speakers.

 - Creator Breakdown: The poems written in the weeks before her suicide get darker and darker until you get to "Edge", which is a creepy poem about a statue of a woman, and the last poem she ever wrote.The woman is perfected.

 - Literary Allusion Title:

-- "Lady Lazarus" which also doubles for As the Good Book Says...
+- "Lady Lazarus," which also doubles for As the Good Book Says...
 Lazarus of Bethany is a man revived by Jesus four days after his death.
 Guess what "Lady Lazarus" is about.

 - Pen Name: The Bell Jar was originally published under the name Victoria Lucas.

 - There are shout outs to The Bell Jar, as well as specifically to Plath.
-They range from a Warehouse 13 episode about her typewriter, a House patient that wrote a poem in the style of Sylvia Plath, a Californication episode, and a song by The Antlers titled Sylvia.
+They range from a Warehouse 13 episode about her typewriter, a House patient that wrote a poem in the style of Sylvia Plath, a mention◊ in an episode of Californication, and a song by The Antlers titled "Sylvia".